keix/claudia/docs/claudia_v6_comparison.md

 ## Conclusion

-While Claudia already exceeds UNIX V6 in code size (~10,000 lines vs ~9,000), this reflects the complexity of modern hardware and the additional safety guarantees provided by Zig.
+While Claudia exceeds UNIX V6 in code size (~13,000 lines vs ~9,000), this reflects the complexity of modern hardware and the additional safety guarantees provided by Zig.
 The project successfully demonstrates that V6's elegant design principles can be adapted to modern 64-bit RISC-V systems while maintaining conceptual simplicity.

 The use of Zig as the implementation language provides memory safety without garbage collection, making it ideal for systems programming.
 The 100% libc-free implementation ensures complete control over the system's behavior and dependencies.